Roy Weir

-William Franklin "Roy" Weir (February 25, 1911 – September 30, 1989) was a Major League Baseball pitcher.
+William Franklin "Roy" Weir (February 25, 1911 – September 30, 1989) was an American Major League Baseball (MLB) pitcher.
 He pitched parts of four seasons for the Boston Bees from 1936 until 1939.

 During World War II, Wier served in the navy as a gunnery officer.
 He later had a career with New England Telephone and Illinois Bell.

 Born in Portland, Maine, Wier died in Anaheim, California, aged 78.